equinor/eit-web-ar/documentation.md

 * XRviewer/Safari

 Comments:
 * Need to install the app "XR viewer" from the app store to have a compatible browser for WebXR on iPhone.
 * For only enabling camera as a background (without IMU etc.) only Safari works.

+## Development Environment - Erlend
+Development environment:
+* Linux Mint 19.1 (aka Ubuntu 18.04)
+* Chromium 83 for desktop
+* Moto G5 with Android 8.1.0
+* Chrome 83 for mobile

+Comments:
+* Moto G5 does not support ARCore.
+The AR button in Chrome for mobile is shown, but gives an error without text when clicked.

 ## Using devices without AR support